cosmosone/cosmos-prd-generator/README.md

 1. **Project Configuration**: Use `project_prompt.md` as the project-wide AI rulebook that ensures the AI assistant follows consistent guidelines throughout all phases of development.
 This file defines:
    - Project architecture requirements
-   - Clean Architecture principles
+   - Architectural patterns (Clean Architecture, Microservices, Event-Driven, DDD, CQRS)
    - Coding standards and patterns
-   - Security practices
+   - Security practices and OWASP compliance
    - Interface design principles
-   - Testing requirements
+   - Comprehensive testing strategies
+   - DevOps integration and CI/CD configuration
    - The AI must adhere to these rules for all implementation phases

 2. **Initial Context Setting**: Share `phase_00.md` with your IDE AI assistant first to give it an overview of the application you want to develop.